Xanzis/EulerByMail/README.md

 The rules:
 - Switch off writing lines
-- No particular timeline, as long a rule 1 is observed
+- No particular timeline, as long as rule 1 is observed
 - To be complete, the program must print a number which is the correct answer to the given project euler problem
 - No comments!
 Variables may be named informatively, but only within reason.